ga4gh/va-spec/docs/source/spec-components/domain-analysis-model.rst

 .. figure:: ../images/dam.png

-   **Figure 1:** The VA Domain analysis Model: Each lane represents one of the five universal tasks that contribute to geenration and encoding of scientific knowledge.
+   The VA Domain analysis Model

+   **Legend**  Each lane represents one of the five universal tasks that contribute to geenration and encoding of scientific knowledge.
 Grey boxes name the task, and arrows and images describe the inouts and outputs of each.
 At the left of each lane are the roles played by actors in the process, which may be performed by the same or different